 Then, you take what you learned about the better performing piece of content, and use it to do a new A/B test.
 Rinse and repeat.

-This strategy is used all the time by new media companies such as Buzzfeed, which regardless of your opinion about them, they are WIZARDS when it comes to coming up with eye-catching, clickbaity article headings.
+This strategy is used all the time by media companies such as Buzzfeed, who – regardless of your opinion about them – are WIZARDS when it comes to coming up with eye-catching, clickbait-y headings.

 Before they promote their new content, they create segmented email lists to try different variations of the same title.
 This allows them to see what title will get them the most shares.

 Sometimes the results are dramatic.
 The exact same article can get 10x more shares with a different, high-performing title.
 Use your email provider (we use MailChimp) to A/B test your titles before going live.